Cody Mizell: Charlotte Independence

 Mizell was transferred to United Soccer League side Charlotte Independence on January 1, 2016.
 After a stellar year in 2017, Mizell was nominated for the USL Goalkeeper of the Year award at the end of the regular season.

 Colorado Rapids

 On March 2, 2017, Mizell was signed by the Colorado Rapids of Major League Soccer from the Charlotte Independence.
 Mizell made an appearance on the bench in the season opener before being loaned to the Independence to start the 2017 United Soccer League season.

 Tampa Bay Rowdies

 Mizell began his second stint with the Rowdies on January 5, 2018.

 New Mexico United

 On November 6, 2018, New Mexico United announced Cody Mizell as one of the first six signed players in club history, under the guidance of Head Coach Troy Lesesne.

 New York City FC

 On March 4, 2021, Mizell was purchased by Major League Soccer club New York City FC for an undisclosed transfer fee, signing him through the 2022 season.
-NYCFC and Mizell signed a contract extension through the 2024 season after he helped the club lifts in first MLS Cup Trophy in 2021.
 He returned to New Mexico United on a short-term loan deal on April 15, 2022.
 After two appearances he returned to NYCFC.